nurrencd/SourceCodeAnalyzer/READme.md

  - designed most of flag system
  - Relationship Analyzer
  - Initial Design refactoring
+ - One design / implementation of SequenceDiagramAnalyzer
+ - Association analyzer
+ - Data relationship maintenance

 Abu:
  - Wrote/helped test to check if our code worked in UML + Sequence Generator
- - Pair programmed with teammates for the whole of milestone 1
  - Worked in CodeGen
  - Helped with file writing
  - Worked with Preprocessor and App class